sanjanascaria/4some_toolcalling/README.md

 - FastAPI for the web framework implementation.
 - SQLite for database management.
-- Ollama for local inference of llm.
+- Ollama for local llm inference.
 - (requirements.txt included)

 # List of files: